Xant3s/viavr-editor/code/docs/specifications/Settings/Preferences.md

 ## Preferences

 Preferences are project-independent, persistent settings, e.g. the Unity editor path.
 The preferences come with a UI window, JSON serialization/deserialization, and static API for all systems to access.
 Systems can access the preferences using the [preferences API](#preferences-api).
 Preferences can be of any type.
 If a preference is of type `Setting_t`, it can be displayed by the `Setting` React component.
+Preferences are stored in the VIA-VR editor's install folder.

 ### Preferences API